AshwinJois/Point-Cloud/README.md

 The above figure shows the dsitribution of the lidar pings.
 Each ping has its own X, Y, Z coordinates.
 In order to have a better understanding of the distribution, let us rotate the plot and try to comprehend.

 ![Capture](https://user-images.githubusercontent.com/63425115/103250196-07735e00-4973-11eb-9e88-20dd7b178538.JPG)

+The above plot shows clearly how the lidar pings are being distributed among several obstacles such as car, persons, other obstacles and finally the ground reflections.
+Not all the pings are important such as pings from the wall, barriers on the road and also the reflection from the ground.
+In the plot the circular pattern represents the ground reflection.
+Removal of ground reflections are very important.